|Overview||Origin of the CSA|

 The original items for the CSA were generated by the authors of the Student Strengths Inventory based on their continued research into the impact of non-cognitive behaviors and attitudes on college student success.
 The original set of 108 items were deployed to a pool of 23 campuses who participated in a study during the Spring semester of 2013.
 After data collection was finished a regression analysis was used to identify the most impactful items, which reduced the final item count to 65 which are referable to seven (7) non-cognitive concepts.

 To administer the CSA follow the same procedure for administering the Student Strengths Inventory.
 To begin select "Create Administration" from the Administrations page.
+Full set-up instructions can be found here.

 All items are presented as statements with a 6 point Likert-scale response option escalating from “Strongly Disagree” to “Strongly Agree.”